 Preparation Program Effectiveness Measures (PPEM)

-The Georgia Professional Standards Commission (GaPSC) will begin using Preparation Program Effectiveness Measures (PPEM) as part of the process of assessing educator preparation program (EPP) effectiveness beginning with a pilot phase in 2013-14 and full implementation by 2015-16.
+The Georgia Professional Standards Commission (GaPSC) will be using Preparation Program Effectiveness Measures (PPEM) as part of the process of assessing educator preparation program (EPP) effectiveness beginning in academic year 2018-2019.
 Teacher Preparation Program Effectiveness Measures (TPPEM) and Leader Preparation Program Effectiveness Measures (LPPEM) will measure program quality and program impact on teaching and learning in P-12 schools.
 According to the GaPSC, by using PPEMs to measure EPPs several goals will be accomplished:

 - Hold EPPs accountable to high program standards

 - Apply a consistent set of state-determined effectiveness measures across all teacher and leader preparation programs

 - Improve the effectiveness of teacher and leader preparation programs

 - Inform the citizens of Georgia about preparation program quality